 - Community pharmacies to follow national pharmacy smoking cessation guidelines. - Physiological changes resulting from stopping smoking may alter the metabolism of some medicines.
 Dosage adjustment may be necessary, the most important examples are Theophylline, Olanzapine, Clozapine and Warfarin.
-In such cases prescribers need to be informed that the patient is undergoing a quit attempt. - Bupropion is an option if a patient fails to quit after attempting NRT (single or dual therapy) or Varenicline or where these are not appropriate. - Bupropion can also be considered in patients that have previously undergone a successful quit attempt with Bupropion.
+In such cases prescribers need to be informed that the patient is undergoing a quit attempt.
+Insulin dosing may need to be adjusted in some patients. - Bupropion is an option if a patient fails to quit after attempting NRT (single or dual therapy) or Varenicline or where these are not appropriate. - Bupropion can also be considered in patients that have previously undergone a successful quit attempt with Bupropion.
 See SPC for full prescribing details for Bupropion.